odomlab2/sci-rocket/docs/index.md

 2. Cluster-specific Snakemake configuration for batch-job submission
       * E.g., [LSF](https://github.com/Snakemake-Profiles/lsf) or [SLURM](https://github.com/Snakemake-Profiles/slurm)

-We make use of a pre-defined [conda](https://docs.conda.io/en/latest/) environment in which all software dependencies are installed (`workflow/envs/env.yaml`).
-This environment can be created using the following command:
+We make use of a pre-defined [conda](https://docs.conda.io/en/latest/) environment in which all software dependencies (incl.
+Snakemake) are installed (`workflow/envs/env.yaml`).

 ## Set-up